Sunshine Coast International Broadband Network project

 Now that the network is operational, the Sunshine Coast provides the fastest international connection point from Queensland and east Australia to Asia, a significant step-change in the Sunshine Coast's attractiveness as an investment location.

 The project will help stimulate local business, generate new investment and improve telecommunications diversity to Australia’s east coast.
-The cable will help to future proof the Sunshine Coast telecommunications capacity and increase our smart city capability, ensuring access to important data networks.
+The cable plays an important role in future proofing the Sunshine Coast’s telecommunications capacity and increase the region’s smart city capability, ensuring access to important data networks.

 About the project

-Council has facilitated the landing of a new international submarine cable to Maroochydore following an international submarine cable contract agreed between Sunshine Coast Council and RTI Connectivity Pty Ltd (RTI-C).
+Council has facilitated the landing of an international submarine cable at Maroochydore following an international submarine cable contract agreed between Sunshine Coast Council and RTI Connectivity Pty Ltd (RTI-C).

-The project includes the installation of a 550km undersea fibre optic cable which connects the Sunshine Coast to the 7000km Japan-Guam-Australia South (JGA-S) submarine cable.
-The cable which is laid out or buried under the sea floor, connects to the cable landing station adjacent to the new Maroochydore City Centre.
+The project includes a 550km undersea fibre optic cable which connects the Sunshine Coast to the 7000km Japan-Guam-Australia South (JGA-S) submarine cable.
+The cable is laid out or buried under the sea floor and connects to the NextDC SC1 Sunshine Coast data centre adjacent to the new Maroochydore City Centre.

-The cable landing station houses the connection point for the international submarine cable with landside communication networks.
-This vital piece of infrastructure has the capacity to cater for four submarine cables and house 24 data cabinets.
+The data centre houses the connection point for the international submarine cable with landside communication networks.

-The Sunshine Coast cable project is forecast to deliver up to 864 new jobs and stimulate $927 million in new investment in Queensland.
+The project is forecast to deliver up to 864 new jobs and stimulate $927 million in new investment in Queensland.
 Ultimately, the cable means more jobs and more business in our local economy - at a time when it's needed most.

 On the world business map